leventemo/lvnt/src/content/blog/errorbank-categories.md

 );
 ```
 * "in this case, flag2 is generated based on the value of flag1, but you can still update flag2 independently using an UPDATE statement"
-* better than a trigger as it is at a db desig level
+* better than a trigger as it is at a db design level

-update categories tree
 update the create statements below

 2ND ROUND: